 President Hamid Karzai never formed a party.
-However, many of his supporters in the National Assembly (parliament)-and several officials in his office-belong to a moderate faction of Hizb-e-Islami.
+However, many of his aides and supporters are from the moderate faction of Hizb-e-Islami.
 The party, composed almost totally of ethnic Pashtuns, is the only one of the mujahedin parties that is formally registered.
 Committed to working within the political system, it is led by Minister of Economy Abdul Hadi Arghandiwal, whose leadership was reaffirmed at a party conference during October 3-4, 2012.
 The militant wing of Hizb-e-Islam is loyal to pro-Taliban insurgent leader Gulbuddin Hikmatyar; it is called Hizb-e-Islami Gulbuddin (HIG).
 Another mostly Pashtun party is Afghan Millat (Afghan Nation), which was headed until October 2012 by Minister of Commerce Anwar ul-Haq Ahady.
-He was displaced by its Secretary-General Stana Gul Sherzad at an October 2012, Party Congress.
+He was displaced by its Secretary-General Stana Gul Sherzad at an October 2012 party congress.

-Since 2004, Dr. Abdullah has formed several parties in succession, although generally composed of other ethnic Tajiks.
-Some rival Tajiks have formed their own parties, or have joined multiethnic parties focused on increasing government accountability.
-One prominent secular, panethnic party, the Rights and Justice Party, was formed by ex-Interior Minister Mohammad Hanif Atmar and other allies in October 2011; it is discussed further below.
-Another party, the Coalition for Reform and Development, was formed in early 2012 to try to ensure that the presidential election in 2014 would be fair.
+Since 2004, Dr. Abdullah has distanced himself from Jamiat Islami and formed several parties and coalitions, discussed later in this report, in an effort to broaden his appeal beyond the Tajik community.
+Some of his rival in the Tajik community have formed separate parties or have joined multi-ethnic parties focused on increasing government accountability.
+One prominent secular, pan-ethnic party, the Rights and Justice Party, was formed by ex-Interior Minister Mohammad Hanif Atmar and other allies in October 2011.
+Another party, the Coalition for Reform and Development, was formed in early 2012 to try to ensure that the 2014 elections would be fair.